parasollab/ppl-docker/README.md

 # PPL Docker Environment (Ubuntu 20.04)

 Packages PPL (Release-stage-two) and Vizmo in a Docker container.

 ## Instructions

+### Install Docker Desktop

+If you don't have Docker Desktop installed, download and install it using [this link](https://docs.docker.com/engine/install/).
+Then, open the Docker application.

+#### Apple Silicon

+If you have a mac with an apple silicon processor (e.g. M1 chips or later), open the settings in the Docker app and check to make sure that the option for **Use Rosetta for x86_64/amd64 emulation on Apple Silicon** is enabled.

 ### 1. Build docker image

 ```sh